What Vehicles Can I Drive With Each Licence Code?

 If you need a licence for work purposes, consider:

-- Code C1 (Code 10) for medium truck driving jobs
+- Code C1 (Code 10) for medium truck driving jobs (read our complete Code C1 guide)

 For a full overview of all codes, visit our driving licence codes guide.